 Historically, education and training have been the flagship of the ICG, and that trend continues under the new strategic plan.
-Since 2018, the ICG has developed and delivered five new elective courses, evaluated alternative teaching options (i.e., online training), implemented a new leadership program, and programmed additional elective classes.
+Since 2018, the ICG has developed and delivered more than sixty elective courses, evaluated alternative teaching options (i.e., online training), implemented a new leadership program, and programmed additional elective classes.